theNumberWorks/numberworks_website/the_give_a_number_task_revisited.md

 ### 3. The effect of the calculation methods

 In the literature, different evaluation methods are used for the Give a Number task, which may reveal different levels of number knowledge in a child.
-In this study, several evaluation methods (such as the range of accepted values, proportion of minimum correct responses for a value, and the number of tolerable misgiven numbers) were compared on the same dataset. **The evaluation methods considerably influenced the found number knowledge level.** Different evaluation methods may make different studies incomparable, it may decrease the reliability of the measurement, and it compromises validity.
+In this study, several evaluation methods (such as the range of accepted values, proportion of minimum correct responses for a value, and the number of tolerable misgiven numbers) were compared on the same dataset. **The evaluation methods considerably influenced the found number knowledge level.** Different evaluation methods may make different studies incomparable, they may decrease the reliability of the measurement, and they compromise validity.

 <i class='fa fa-file-text'></i> Attila, K. (2025).
 Give-a-number task evaluation methods influence the measured number knowledge.
 [Read the preprint.](https://osf.io/preprints/psyarxiv/cen3b_v1?view_only=)